 In many states now, with the prevalence of CWD, it is not possible to take unprocessed meat back home with you.
 We have seen this trend reach across most all mid-western states and has reached the West as well.
 As such, we strongly encourage you to process meat locally.
 This reduces the amount of meat & weight that needs to be transported.
 We make every effort to get meat out of the mountains before your trip ends.
 This often allows the meat to be processed, frozen, and available for immediate departure with you.
 In the event that the meat comes out with you on the last day, we will get it to the processor in hopes that it can be processed overnight.
 If so, it will be ready for you when you depart the next morning for your home destination.
-If it cannot be processed in time, we can ship meat however that can have significant cost.
+If it cannot be processed in time, the meat processors can ship meat to you when its ready.